 Not all cheap headphones are created equal.
 That's why we purchased 8 of Amazon's best-selling headphones under $30 and listened ... and listened ... and listened some more, all while testing for comfort and useful features.
 One thing we learned, cheap doesn't necessarily mean bad.
 Here are our rankings from best to worst.
+Check out our upcoming CES coverage for more affordable cans.

 The Behringer HPS3000 Studio Headphones deftly deliver light, airy vocals with sparkling strings, crisp percussion and booming lows, depending on the song.
 We found that on very-bass-heavy tracks, the low end could get a bit muddy, which overshadowed the rest of the instrumentals.
 Despite the bulky design, the headphones are surprisingly light and come with a 1/4-mm jack in case you want to plug them into a stereo system, mixing console or guitar amp.